Cobbosseecontee Lake: Recreation and physical characteristics

 Lake Cobbosseecontee is known for its beautifully irregular shape, which consists of numerous glacial coves, jetties, and islands.
+The lake is connected to Pleasant Pond (Cobbosseecontee Stream).
 It also has the only active inland waters lighthouse in Maine, Ladies' Delight Light.
 The 25 ft high lighthouse, constructed in 1908, is under the ownership and care of the Cobbosseecontee Yacht Club.
-Founded in 1904, the club is one of the oldest continually operating inland yacht clubs in the United States.
-Today, the CYC mission is to maintain and preserve the lighthouse.
 The lighthouse marks the northern edge of a jagged underwater reef that runs down the middle of the lake.
 The archipelago of islands and exposed ledges are the visible high points of that reef.
 A state-owned public launch is located on the southwest shore of the lake in East Monmouth.
 Low hills and ridges surround the lake, and Monks Hill and Allen Hill rise a few miles north of the lake, while a gray line of hills form a barrier near Sabattus.

 There are many year-round homes and cottages along the shoreline, with some new developments and gentrification having occurred steadily since the 1990s.
 The lake is home to Camp Cobbossee, Camp Kippewa, Pilgrim Lodge, and the YMCA Camp of Maine and had been the site of Camp Yukon, which is now just called Yukon Cottages, but which had been founded by Chief Smith in the year 1914 and served several generations of kids as a sleep away summer camp for kids from 6 years of age to teenagers who served as junior counselors.

+Yacht Club and Lake Association

+Boating on Lake Cobbosseecontee, Winthrop, Maine.

+The Cobbosseecontee Lake Association represents property owners on the lake and promotes stewardship of the lake.

+History

+Founded in 1904, the Cobbosseecontee Yacht Club is one of the oldest continually operating inland yacht clubs in the United States.
+It was founded by Daniel C. Robinson, who served as its first commodore.
+Robinson was a member of the Boston Yacht Club.
+In 2019, the club's name was changed to the Cobbosseecontee Yacht Club Lake Association.
+In 2022, the name was shortened to Cobbosseecontee Lake Association.
+The club continues to maintain and preserve the lighthouse.

+Historical ice out dates

+The Cobbosseecontee Lake Association maintains a list of annual ice out dates.
+The annual date of ice out began being recorded in 1861, during the Civil War.